benmi3/gandi-ddns/README.md

 # Gandi-ddns

 This is a simple python program that updated A and AAAA recornds using GANDI API.
+I made this for use on my linux machine, but should run on anything can can run python.

 ## Requirements
 python3.10 or more
+(the current version when created)

 ## Installation